-The remaining, now more pervasive meanings of brand given in the OED relate to the process of production and marketing.
-A brand may be: ‘a trade mark, whether made by burning or otherwise (applied to trade-marks on casks of wine or liquors, timber, metals, and any description of goods except textile fabrics)’; and ‘a particular sort or class of goods as indicated by the trade mark upon them.’
-As a verb in this field, according to the OED to brand means: ‘to indelibly mark not just as proof of ownership but also as a sign of quality’; and, ‘to apply a trade mark or brand to (a product); to promote (a product or service) on the basis of a brand name or design.’
+The remaining, now more pervasive, meanings of brand given in the OED relate to the process of production and marketing.
+A brand may be: “A trademark, whether made by burning or otherwise.
+(Applied to trademarks on casks of wine or liquors, timber, metals, and any description of goods except textile fabrics)”; and “A particular sort or class of goods, as indicated by the trademarks upon them.”
+As a verb, to brand means: “To mark indelibly, as a proof of ownership, as a sign of quality, or for any other purpose”; and, “To apply a trademark or brand to (a product); to promote (a product or service) on the basis of a brand name or design.”

-But it is the second meaning of brand, both as noun and verb, which gives the wordits present ubiquity.
-As used today, brand often conveys meanings which may go far beyond any role as an indicator of source or which have any direct relationship to ‘goods’ on which a mark is placed.
-A clear example is the Apple brand.
+Brands are now an integral part of balance sheets.
+Perhaps the most famous brand in the world is Apple.
 The Apple word and apple symbol were first used on computers; but Apple now claims that its brand is about “lifestyle; imagination; liberty regained; innovation; passion; hopes, dreams and aspirations; and power-to-the-people through technology.”
 These wider meanings have no obvious reference to computers, and have allowed what is called the brand to be transferred to other products apart from computers, most recently a watch.
-The resulting brand-transferability may give a brand enormous value, quite beyond any particular material goods on which is placed: the Apple ‘brand’, for example, is now the most valuable in the world and has brand equity of approximately 250 billion dollars.
+The resulting brand-transferability may give a brand enormous value, quite beyond any particular material goods on which it is placed: the Apple brand, for example, is now the most valuable in the world and has brand equity of approximately 250 billion dollars.

-An enormous branding industry has grown up to create, maintain and enhance the value of brands.
-Whereas brands originally identified a product, it is now fair to say that a brand is itself the product of this industry.
-Companies exist which specialise in creating brands and brand strategies, in order to enhance brand building or brand positioning.
-There are a multitude of books which explain how to brand, with titles such as Designing Brand Identity or The Science and Art of Branding; and there is a Museum of Brands in London, as well as an Institute of Brands.
-However, it would be wrong to think that brands are created and used solely by entrepreneurs to promote their own products.
-Characterisation as a brand is often an attribution made by others to describe the essential characteristics of a person or thing: for example, an individual may be described as having a particular brand of humour; and some people may parlay these personal attributions into creating a valuable brand.
+An enormous branding industry has grown up to create, maintain, and enhance the value of brands.
+Whereas brands originally identified a product, now a brand is itself the product of this industry.
+Companies exist that specialize in creating brands and brand strategies, in order to enhance brand building or brand positioning.
+A multitude of books explain how to brand, with titles such as Designing Brand Identity or The Science and Art of Branding; and there is a Museum of Brands in London, as well as an Institute of Brand and Innovation Law.
+However, it would be wrong to think that brands are created and used solely by businesses to promote their own products.
+Characterization as a brand is often an attribution made by others to describe the characteristics of a person or thing: for example, an individual may be described as having a particular brand of humor; and some people may parlay these personal attributes into a valuable brand.